nickmpaz/Queueify/readme.md

     localhost:8080

-Others on your local network
+Others on your local network can access the app at

     your_host_machine_ip:8080

+Queue songs with Queueify's simple interace.
+When you are done, you can shutdown the virtual machine after logging out.

+    $ exit
+    $ vagrant destroy